EN

 Methods and Means of Abortion

-In 2021, 11’049 abortions were registered in Switzerland, as reported by the Federal Statistical Office (FSO) on July 6, 2022.
-However, this is a provisional figure.
-Once again, according to the FSO, 5% of the surveys were carried out after the 12th week of pregnancy.
-This corrisponds to about 550 late term abortions!
+In 2022, 11’341 abortions were registered in Switzerland, as reported by the Federal Statistical Office (FSO) on July 4, 2023.
+This is the highest number since the FSO started keeping these statistics and represents an increase of 5% compared with the previous year.
+Once again, according to the FSO, 5% of the abortions were carried out after the 12th week of pregnancy.
+This corrisponds to 567 late term abortions!
 Behind every abortion there are fates – fates of small people who lose their life – fates of mothers and fathers, physicians and others involved, who are responsible for the death of these little people.
 In the following you will read about the many methods and means that have been found to make abortions possible.

 The morning-after pill